tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-<p>The <code>MintNftFlowMnemonic</code> schema lets you mint NFTs natively on Flow and sign the transaction with your wallet mnemonic.
+The <code>MintNftFlowMnemonic</code> schema lets you mint NFTs natively on Flow and sign the transaction with your wallet mnemonic.
-For more information, see "Minting NFTs natively on a blockchain" in <a href="#operation/NftMintErc721">Mint an NFT</a>.</p>
+For more information, see "Minting NFTs natively on a blockchain" in <a href="#operation/NftMintErc721">Mint an NFT</a>.

 ### Example